Defense of Beijing: Background

+The eunuch Wang Zhen, who held considerable influence at the Ming court, persuaded Emperor Yingzong to personally lead an army of 500,000 against the Oirats.
+In August, as the Ming army reached Datong, it received news that Ming forces on the frontier had suffered a series of defeats.
+Rather than continue the campaign, Wang ordered a withdrawal.
+When the army reached Tumu post station, it was surrounded by the Oirats.
+After several days of fighting, the Ming army was annihilated on 1 September; Wang and many senior commanders were killed, while Emperor Yingzong was captured alive.
+This event became known as the Tumu Crisis.

-Esen attempted to use the captured Zhengtong Emperor to raise a ransom and negotiate a favorable treaty including trade benefits.
-The emperor's family planned to raise funds to secure the emperor's release.
-The Ming court at first was inclined to follow the counsel of Xu Youzhen, an official who suggested that since the garrison forces around Beijing were less than 100,000, the court should retreat to Nanjing while things were still in balance.
-This was following the example of when the Song dynasty moved to Hangzhou after the Jurchen Jin dynasty captured its capital of Kaifeng.
-However the Minister of War, Yu Qian rejected this proposal and said those who advocated retreat should be executed.
+Empress Dowager Sun, the mother of Emperor Yingzong, appointed his younger brother, Zhu Qiyu, Prince of Cheng, as regent and convened court officials to discuss a response to the crisis on 4 September.
+The Ming court at first was inclined to follow the counsel of Xu Youzhen, an official who suggested that since the garrison forces around Beijing, the Ming capital, were less than 100,000, the court should retreat south to Nanjing, the secondary capital, while things were still in balance.
+This was following the example of when the Song dynasty moved to Hangzhou after the Jurchen-led Jin dynasty captured its capital of Kaifeng in 1127.
+However, Vice Minister of War Yu Qian rejected this proposal and said those who advocated retreat should be executed.
+Supported by influential eunuchs and ministers, Yu prevailed, and the Ming began preparations to resist the approaching Oirat army.

-On 22 September, Zhu Qiyu, the younger brother of the Zhengtong Emperor became the new emperor of the Ming dynasty.
-Orders claiming to be issued by the previous emperor were to be ignored and no negotiations regarding the hostage situation would be entertained.
-The rationale was that the emperor's life is not as important as the fate of the country.
+On 22 September, the Prince of Cheng ascended the throne as the Jingtai Emperor.
+With the Ming having installed a new emperor, Esen was no longer able to use the captured Emperor Yingzong as leverage in negotiations.
+Therefore, his chieftains agreed to move forward to invading Beijing with the claim of wanting to restore Emperor Yingzong to power.

-Yu Qian was promoted to minister of war although he had been already planning and arranging measures for the defense of Beijing beforehand.
-Yu Qian believed that a major reason for the defeat in the Tumu Crisis was poor logistics and lack of supplies.
+Yu Qian was promoted to minister of war after already organizing Beijing's defenses.
+Yu believed that a major reason for the defeat in the Tumu Crisis was poor logistics and lack of supplies.
 Large granaries were set up and the logistic network was reworked.
 Reserve forces from neighboring provinces such as Shanxi, Shandong and Henan were mobilized to defend the capital and weapon manufacturing was significantly increased.
 By the time of the battle, Beijing had a force of around 220,000 soldiers ready.

-As a result of the Ming dynasty installing a new emperor, Esen was unable to leverage the Zhengtong Emperor to obtain a deal.
-Therefore, his chieftains agreed to move forward to invading Beijing with the claim of wanting to restore the Zhengtong Emperor to power.